The Alzheimer Case: Plot

-Release

-Critical response
+Reception

 The film holds an 84% approval rating on review aggregator Rotten Tomatoes, with 68 reviews tallied.
 The critical consensus statement reads: "Even though The Memory of a Killer is standard genre fare, it is also engaging and stylish."

 Roger Ebert gave the film three and a half stars out of four, praising the performance of Decleir, whom he compared to Anthony Quinn.

 Adaptations

 An American remake of the film Memory directed by Martin Campbell and starring Liam Neeson was theatrically released in the United States on April 29, 2022, by Open Road Films.

 In May 2025, an American series adaptation of the film Memory of a Killer was ordered by Fox, from writers Ed Whitmore and Tracey Malone, starring Patrick Dempsey.
-The series is slated to premiere on January 26, 2026.
+The series premiered on January 25, 2026.